 Videos below are from Waterfront, Belfast (2/2010), Grosse Freiheit 36, Hamburg (3/2010) and Halle Tony Garnier, Lyon (4/2010), the last one with the dragon.
 The pics are from Vienna (3/2010) and Amsterdam (5/2010).

 Travelling to see Mika’s North-American Tour to Boston and New York in October 2009 was definitely one of my best travelling decisions ever.
 Not only Mika wise, I really enjoyed the whole trip and my short holidays in New York.
-I had always wanted to see New York, but I never had a good enough reason to make it happen before these gigs.
+I had always wanted to see New York, but never had a good enough reason to make it happen before these gigs.
 This time I travelled together with my husband, and to make it more special we travelled a bit more comfortably than I usually do (meaning direct flights and a very nice hotel).

 I realized only later that the North-American Tour was my only chance to see some songs from TBWKTM live (see below One Foot Boy and Pick Up Off the Floor from Orpheum Theater, Boston).
-Mika simply stopped performing these songs during 2010 European tours.
+Mika didn’t perform these songs during 2010 European tours.
 Also, I still think that the versions he did for songs like I See You and Touches You in Boston and New York are the best/one of the best versions I have ever seen.
 I will write more about Touches You later.

 Lovely memories.
 Even the worst ever security in New York makes me smile when I think about it a year and a half later.
 For some reason NYC security guys didn’t trust me at all.
 I can assure you that I’m totally harmless looking, moderately calm woman.
 The security kept checking my ticket (my first row ticket which I showed them several times) over and over again and I missed one whole song (Blue Eyes) because of them.
 I saw a lot of male fans in front row, dancing and jumping, some of them even drunken, and the security kept harassing me?
 My husband finds it still amusing and says every security knows the most harmless looking ones are always the most dangerous.
-I blame my lucky perfume, or the lack of it (it’s a long story, I might do a Sunday blog about it).
-New York, I have forgiven you that already, can’t wait to see you again.

 We are made to believe there is a real person behind Billy Brown.
 He is looking for a direction in his life and doesn’t care if it happens on account of his family or friends.
 Mika loves this song.
 He sings it smiling and asks thousands of people to sing it smiling with him.
 He wants everybody to hear it.
 He takes a giant pink flag carrying words “Billy Brown” and spreads it over stage and when people are asking – even begging – him to sing some of his rare songs (like Ring Ring, Lady Jane or One Foot Boy) he says: I’m going to sing a song about my friend Billy Brown.